Social-Data-inSights/coproximity_create_vocabulary/coproximity_create_vocabulary/README.md

 - '--project', '-p': project: Wikipedia project from which to extract the data from
 - '--language_name', '-l': name of the language folder, where all the data specific to this language will be stored
-- '--fasttext_model': spacy model used to lemmatize the titles during the vocabulary creation
+- '--fasttext_model': fasttext model to use to create word2vec vectors from articles during the vocabulary creation.
-- '--spacy_model': tags to disable in the spacy model (to speed it up) during the vocabulary creation.
 If None, try to get a default value from coproximity_create_vocabulary.extract_vocabulary.wiki_pages_based_vocab.get_args.var_getter_by_project using project as a key
-- '--disable_tag': fasttext model to use to create word2vec vectors from articles during the vocabulary creation.
-If None, try to get a default value from coproximity_create_vocabulary.extract_vocabulary.wiki_pages_based_vocab.get_args.var_getter_by_project using project as a key
+- '--spacy_model': spacy model used to lemmatize the titles during the vocabulary creation.If None, try to get a default value from coproximity_create_vocabulary.extract_vocabulary.wiki_pages_based_vocab.get_args.var_getter_by_project using project as a key
+- '--disable_tag': tags to disable in the spacy model (to speed it up) during the vocabulary creation.If None, try to get a default value from coproximity_create_vocabulary.extract_vocabulary.wiki_pages_based_vocab.get_args.var_getter_by_project using project as a key'

 example:  python main_generate_vocab.py --project it --language_name italian --spacy_model it_core_news_lg --disable_tag parser_ner --fasttext_model fr